 Description of a brand-new datacentre

-A customer from the Czech Republic decided to expand its services by building a brand-new datacentre featuring 96 racks and a high-tech control system with the goal to achieve a 100% redundancy of all key components (cooling, power supply etc.) while stressing the eco-friendliness of the datacentre.
-To achieve these goals the power distribution system is divided into two independent branches with each branch having its own transformer station and power lines.
+A customer from the Czech Republic decided to expand its services by building a brand-new datacentre featuring 96 racks and a high-tech control system to achieve a 100% redundancy of all key components (cooling, power supply etc.) while stressing the eco-friendliness of the datacentre.
+To achieve these goals the power distribution system is divided into two independent branches with each branch having its transformer station and power lines.
 If the external power is cut off, each branch then features its own UPS backup source as well as one 750kVA diesel generator for each branch.
 Part of the power demand is met with a solar panel array on the roof of the datacentre building, providing a maximum power output of 30 kW.

 A general power distribution screen.
 This interface allows operators to monitor the power distribution from the transformer station to the individual server rooms.